« Blog

 Financial Reasons You Might Want A Good Conversion Option

-There are some appropriate uses of life insurance for estate planning, typically for wealthy and high net worth people.
+There are smart uses of life insurance for supplemental retirement savings and estate planning, typically for well-off and high net worth people.

-For clients in their 20’s-40’s who may have a taxable estate in the future, or already have one but just want to get coverage in place without making estate planning a prerequisite, we generally recommend considering a longer term policy with a good conversion option.
+For clients in their 20’s-40’s who are in very high tax brackets, or may have a taxable estate in the future, or already have one but just want to get coverage in place without making estate planning a prerequisite, we generally recommend considering a longer term policy with a good conversion option.

-To understand if any of this applies to you, you can consider the Federal estate tax exemption limits relative to your potential levels of future wealth.
+To understand if estate tax planning considerations apply to you, you can consider the Federal estate tax exemption limits relative to your potential levels of future wealth.
 If you live in a state with state estate tax, consider those limits, too.

-If you are in your 20s-40s and can obtain a good premium class rating (a main driver of your life insurance pricing) in the near-term, having a cheap 20, 25 or 30 year option to purchase permanent life insurance at attractive rates (with no medical underwriting at that future time) may be very valuable when you reach a time in life where you're focused on estate planning.
+If you are in your 20s-40s and can obtain a good premium class rating (a main driver of your life insurance pricing) in the near-term, having a cheap 20, 25 or 30 year option to purchase permanent life insurance at attractive rates (with no medical underwriting at that future time) may be very valuable at a future moment in life.

 The same strategy can be applied to people in their 50s & beyond who need to insure their income for a period of time but are not ready to commit to permanent life insurance today - if that’s your situation, you’d likely choose a shorter term but still look for a good conversion option.